 Choosing a flat or textured design is all about personal style.

-Textured wallpapers can give a wall some dimension and also do an excellent job in covering imperfections.
+Textured wallpapers can give a wall some dimension and also do an excellent job of covering imperfections.
 Some textured wallpapers are paintable for a monochromatic look.
 The actual patterns of textured wallpapers are generally less detailed than a flat pattern.
 With flat wallpapers, you have the options of fine detailing in design, and embellishments such as metallic, gloss, or mica effects.
 In general, textured patterns give a more casual look to a room, whereas flat designs can make a wall more refined.
 If you have imperfections in your walls, but prefer the look of flat wallpaper, using a wall liner as a base layer can give you the added coverage you need.

 I've seen wallpaper sold as double rolls and single rolls - what's best?